sushantparkhi/circle_ci_test/README.md

-# CI Test with Convential Commits
+# CI with Convential Commits